dotanuki-labs/norris/README.md

 - [Interaction-based tests are completely avoided](https://blog.ploeh.dk/2019/02/18/from-interaction-based-to-state-based-testing/); only state-based tests are used
 - On `features`, tests are mandatory over data sources, although REST APIs are not directly faked; instead, we test the whole networking stack by inject fake responses on a Mock Server
 - When a high level module owns some domain logic of interest - eg, some validation rule - such logic is unit tested
-- Also on `features`, integrated tests run over Activities by leveraging a pragmatic way to decoupling them from their hosted Views.
-The inflated View is faked at testing time.
 - No unit test over ViewModels
+- Also on `features`, component/integrated tests run over Activities by leveraging a pragmatic way to decoupling them from their hosted Views.
+The inflated View is faked at testing time; tests run on top of Roboletric + Android/Instrumentation APIs
+- In addition to that, on `features` we test the View layer via [screenshot tests](https://medium.com/definitylabs/what-is-screenshot-testing-43981023cdff)
 - [Acceptance tests](https://www.davefarley.net/?p=186) are implemented with Espresso running over Android/Instrumentation
 - Espresso tests exercise the **release artefact**; the only difference when compared with a production-ready APK is the REST API URL passed-in at build time
 - Acceptance tests run with a stress-first approach (5 runs per execution x 3 Jobs per run on CI)